 Rates were sent promptly [...]
 When the welcome pack arrived it displayed prices different to the quote.

 This comment is among a rare selection of negative So Energy reviews which express disappointment at an inconsistency between unit rates and standing charges between an initial quote and actual billing.
-This is, unfortunately, an extremely common occurrence in the UK energy market and it is caused by both confusing billing practices and a lack of consumer awareness.
+This is, unfortunately, an extremely common occurrence in the UK energy market and is caused by both confusing billing practices and a lack of consumer awareness.

 What is encouraging is So Energy’s personalised response to this specific issue.
-They began by acknowledging that the customer was “provided with the incorrect unit rates”.
+The provider began by acknowledging that the customer was “provided with the incorrect unit rates”.
 So Energy then followed up by apologising and trying to make it right: “we were able to transfer you on to the currently available tariff which works out even more beneficial for you.”

 2. Tariffs & Prices

 Good customer service, however, will only get you so far.
 To get customers through the door, energy companies like So Energy need to be able to provide renewable tariffs with competitive pricing.

 So Energy is, thankfully, on the cheap side.
 Its tariffs fall safely under Ofgem's annual price cap for dual fuel tariffs, which we like to see, but are more expensive than some of its competitors.